flynx/actions.js/README.md

 - A means to generate documentation

+#### Functionality:
+- **Call _extended_ actions automatically**
+  All actions (methods) in a chain are guaranteed to get called if the action is called.
+- **Thread arguments up the call chain**
+  All actions in a chain will get the set of arguments passed to the action when called.
+- **Thread the return value down the call chain**
+  The return value will get passed through all the actions in a chain before returning to the action caller.
+- **Unified way to document actions**
+- **Introspection and inspection API**

 #### Restrictions:
 - **No method shadowing**
   The _extending_ action can not "shadow" the _extended_ action in a